adidoesnt/flow.er-docs/docs/system-architecture/architecure-diagram.md

 - The gateway service acts as a single point of failure, which can be challenging to manage.
 - Using a gateway in between the client and the microservices can result in additional latency and overhead.

-### Pros and Cons

-The pros of the proposed implementation are:

-- The architecture is modular, which makes it easier to develop new features or fix bugs.
-- The architecture is scalable, as each service can be developed independently and scaled as needed.
-- The architecture is easier to deliver in an efficient manner, as each service can be developed by a small, specialised team of developers.

-Due to the proposed implementation being microservices, it has a few cons:

-- The architecture is more complex than the current implementation, which can make it harder to understand.
-- The architecture is more difficult to develop quickly, as it requires more planning and coordination.
-- There are more technologies to learn, which can be overwhelming for new developers.

 #### ORM/ODM Selection

 For non-relational data, such as the user credentials, the proposed architecture uses [Mongoose](https://mongoosejs.com/).